eleda77/eleda77.github.io/docs/vocab_list.md

 **grook** - a brief, aphoristic poem, often containing irony or paradox (invented by Piet Hein)

 **guzunder** - another word for chamber pot (because it 'guzunder' the bed)

+**gymslip** - a sleeveless tunic with a pleated skirt most commonly seen as part of a school uniform for girls (look up a pic)
 ### H {#header-title-8}
 **hagger** - I swear he made this up